duckduckgo/duckduckhack-docs/README.md

-# DuckDuckHack is now in Maintenance Mode
+# DuckDuckHack is in Maintenance Mode

 We are only accepting pull requests for essential bug fixes.
 For more information see [duckduckhack.com](https://duckduckhack.com).